Posted by McElroy Metal ● Apr 25, 2024 8:00 AM

 McElroy Metal is committed to sustainable business practices and one way we live this is to recycle as much material as possible.

-sustainabilityRecycled content is a measure of how much-recycled material is contained in a finished product.
+Recycled content measures how much recycled material is contained in a finished product.

-To fully comprehend the percentages below, it’s important to first understand the definitions of pre-consumer and post-consumer and how they relate to recycling formulas.
+To fully comprehend the percentages below, it’s important to understand the definitions of pre-consumer and post-consumer and how they relate to recycling formulas.

 Example: Fly ash is generated by coal-fired electric and steam plants.
 The same fly ash can then be used to make Portland cement.
 In this example, the fly ash would be considered a pre-consumer recyclable.